kalafut/kalafut.net/site/content/posts/taking-an-sql-query-from-2s-to-4ms.md

 `ORDER BY created_at DESC`

 and 2 second query times dropped to 4ms!

+*2/15/2024 update: I've  realized that I should drop the time index and just rely on the row id, which is already providing the sort key I need.*